Please wait while the search results are loading...

 China Becomes the World’s Largest Auto Market but Growth Is Slowing, Business and Industry Trends Analysis

 The continuous growth of the middle class is creating a vast and lucrative market for automobiles and trucks worldwide.
 China’s most affluent residents have been eager buyers of expensive imported cars, while a mass market is growing for inexpensive, China-built family cars and vans.
 In addition, consumers in rural areas are buying their first vehicles, which are typically small, low-cost domestic cars or vans.
 Beijing’s accession to the World Trade Organization brought about a steep reduction in tariffs on vehicle imports.
-For 2022, the China Association of Automobile Manufacturers (CAAM) reported 26.86 million new vehicles sold in China.
+For 2024, the China Association of Automobile Manufacturers (CAAM) reported a record-breaking 31.44 million new vehicles sold (up from 30.09 million in 2023).

 Chinese Dominance of the EV Supply Chain